This post contains affiliate links. Please see our disclosure policy.

 8. Bridge

-The bridge move stretches the chest, neck, spine, and hips while strengthening the glutes, core, and lower back.
-It also promotes good posture!
+The bridge move stretches the chest, neck, spine, and hip flexors while strengthening the glutes, core, and lower back.
+It also helps improve posture!

 How to perform a bridge: